-If the fact that more than 3.5 billion searches are made on Google everyday doesn’t convince you why is search engine optimization important for your business.
+If the fact that more than 3.5 billion searches are made on Google everyday doesn’t raises your curiosity and convince you why SEO is important for business.
 I wonder what will!

 Although Google is getting stricter with each passing year through its advanced search query algorithms, the entire idea is to make searches as relevant as possible.
 In short, giving users exactly what they’re asking for.